Isaac Paredes Preview, Player Props: Rays vs. Red Sox

 Isaac Paredes At The Plate

-- Paredes has driven in a run in 56 games this season (41.2%), including 18 games with more than one RBI (13.2%).
-He has also driven home three or more of his team's runs in 10 contests.
+- In 56 games this season (40.9%), Paredes has picked up an RBI, and in 18 of those games (13.1%) he had two or more.
+He has also driven in three or more of his team's runs in 10 contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.